 That's an unusual dream.
 And I had that dream after my friend's accident.
 After I had that dream of the pig, I thought to myself, "You're going to see something about something."
 That kind of dream is unusual.
 It's unusual to dream about a white pig in the water.
 A pig is ku-kúsh.
 That pig -- ku-kúsh -- is a "hog-it-all."
 He just eats anything.
 That means I'm going to see something that's going to be a very big surprise to me.
 See?
 That kind of dream meant a surprise was coming, and I was surprised.

 These two dreams are separate.
 They are not related.
 They are a warning for two different things.
 This pig dream was just another warning.
 It could be a warning for anything.
 If you see something unusual that's a warning too.
 If you see a cow suffering, or something suffering, that's a warning.(41) Or you may see a guy suffer.
 When you see something you don't like, that's a warning.
 That's the same with them unusual dreams.

 Sooner or later you'll see something that's an answer to your dream or to a warning sign.
 That's the way it is.
 Maybe some of my people are sick.
 Maybe someone's pretty sick.
 Something unusual answers you.
 If you see unusual things, or dream of something unusual, you'll feel uneasy.
 See?

 There's no time limit, no time on that.
 The answer will be there sooner or later!
 It's natural.
 That Great takes care of that.

-I told her once about my dream when I got home, because she didn't die.
-That was about ten years ago then. ["died in 30's --'32?; dream c.
-1916] I said, "Ma, I dreamt about you.
+I told her once about my dream when I got home, because she didn't die for a long while after my dream.
+I said, "Ma, I dreamt about you.
 I dreamt that I was looking at you in a coffin.
 They were taking you to the grave."

 "Oh yes!" she said.
 "You're going to see me that way?"

 Well, I did.
-I saw her like that when they were taking her to the grave.
+I saw her like that years later when they were taking her to the grave.